-The use of ADDs on fish farms should stop immediately which would be in compliance with the precautionary principle of EU law and with Article 6(3) of the Habitats Directive.

-Should further scientific work need to be done on these devices that cannot be used as an excuse to delay compliance with the law.
+We support further scientific work into meeting the dual legal duties to stop disturbance to cetaceans and ensure that seals should only be shot as a genuine’ last resort’ however this must not be used as an excuse to delay compliance with the law.

+We request the enquiry to determine why the competent authorities are failing to enforce the multiple laws protecting cetaceans from disturbance, critical habitat exclusion and potential hearing injury.

 We have read the SAMS Research Services Ltd Report and agree with the following therein;

-Page 104

-Marine mammals

-Marine mammals are protected under the following legislations:
+Page 104 - Marine mammals are protected under the following legislations:

 - Conservation (Natural Habitats, &c.)
 Regulations 1994 in combination with the Nature Conservation (Scotland) Act 2004 and the Offshore Marine Conservation (Natural Habitats, &c.)
 Regulations 2007, which implement species protection requirements of the European Union (EU) Habitats Directive (92/43/EEC) in Scotland, on land, inshore and offshore waters;